Products | SPR Sensor chips | Data sheets

 Key features:

 Schematic illustration of an RGD200M sensor chip.
-Variant 1 (left): DNA–streptavidin conjugate (purple) immobilized via hybridization captures biotinylated ligands (yellow).
-Variant 2 (right): DNA–ligand conjugates are directly immobilized via DNA hybridization.
+Variant 1 (left): Streptavidin (purple), pre-conjugated with the complementary DNA oligo, is immobilized on the RGD200M sensor chip via hybridization with the surface-bound single-stranded DNA oligo (orange).
+In a subsequent capture step, the immobilized streptavidin binds biotinylated ligands (yellow).
+Variant 2 (right): The ligand is pre-conjugated with the complementary DNA oligo and directly immobilized on the RGD200M sensor chip via hybridization with the surface-bound single-stranded DNA oligo.
 The decaying red gradient represents the evanescent field.1

 Base coating 3D, 200 nm bioinert CM-dextran (medium density)